 The user-facing components in the web interface are disabled by default because this feature allows users to lock other users' files exclusively.
-Even the owner of the file can't unlock them, only the locking user can unlock until the lock expires.
+Even the owner of the file can't unlock them.
+Lock releasing can only be done by the locking user, a user who is a member of a lock breaking group (if defined), or until the lock expires.